CC-Public/DashboardAssignment/README.md

 ![Watchlist Settings](/mockups/watchlist-settings.png?raw=true)

+`Show Charts as new widgets` checkbox should control the **chart** button behaviour, allowing user either to disaplay only one chart-widget or have multiple widgets per each product.
-Once user starts typing the product name in dropdown autocomplete:
+Once user starts typing inside 'Select Product' dropdown autocomplete should appear with results populated from the server:

 ![Watchlist Settings Select](/mockups/watchlist-settings-select.png?raw=true)